 This survey is an absolute must if you are wanting piece of mind when purchasing a home and costs as little as £450.00 fully inclusive.

-Royal Institute of Chartered Surveyors (RICS) Home Buyers Report;
+Royal Institution of Chartered Surveyors (RICS) Home Buyers Report;

 A Homebuyers Report is the RICS level 2 survey designed for conventional properties less than 80 years old.
 It will give you information on the condition of your property and advice to your Solicitor.
 What the RICS HomeBuyer Report has in addition to the RICS Condition Report is our professional advice on the issues that may affect the value of your property, plus a market valuation and insurance reinstatement cost.
 There will also be a dedicated section to provide advice on repairs and ongoing maintenance requirements.

 The RICS HomeBuyer Report uses a red, amber, green colour coding system, so as with most things in life, lots of red means be warned.
 Examples of defects the RICS HomeBuyer Report may pick up include damp, timber and structural movement, and concerns regarding the grounds.